CCSM PROGRAM OVERVIEW

 A valuable opportunity to learn

 Studying in CCSM was a valuable opportunity to learn about the difference between an OB/GYN and a midwife, and the laws and rules of Florida.
-That gave me the possibility to work quickly and be confident with the midwifery… Read more “A valuable opportunity to learn”
+That gave me the possibility to work quickly and be confident with the midwifery way.

 Jorge Urdaneta